nietsnel/institutional-research/README.md

 <img style="float: right" src="https://www.r-project.org/logo/Rlogo.svg" width="200" height="200"/>

-Almost everything we do from this point onwards can be accomplished in base R (what we have installed so far) but I prefer and would recommend using the Rstudio environment.
+Everything we do from this point onwards can be accomplished in base R (what we have installed so far) but I prefer and would recommend using the Rstudio environment.
 Rstudio is a user interface that keeps R organized and automates some of the written code into a point in click interface.

 ### Download the R studio interface from here